-- (a) At least two-thirds of the board of directors of a cooperative association must be elected exclusively by patron participants. - (b) Subject to subsection (a), the articles of organization may provide for the election of all or a specified number of directors by one or more districts or classes of participants. - (c) The organic rules may provide for the nomination or election of directors by districts directly or by district delegates. - (d) Unless otherwise provided in the articles of organization, cumulative voting for directors of a cooperative association is prohibited. - (e) Except as otherwise provided by the organic rules or in Sections 417 and 709, participant directors of a cooperative association must be elected at an annual participants' meeting. - (f) Unless the organic rules provide for a different method of selection, nonparticipant directors of a cooperative association must be elected in the same manner as participant directors.
+- (a) At least two-thirds of the board of directors of a cooperative association must be elected exclusively by patron participants. - (b) Subject to subsection (a), the articles of organization may provide for the election of all or a specified number of directors by the holders of one or more groups or classes of participants. - (c) The organic rules may provide for the nomination or election of directors by geographic districts directly or by district delegates. - (d) Cumulative voting for directors of a cooperative association is allowed only if provided in the articles of organization. - (e) Except as otherwise provided by the organic rules or in Section 709, participant